kawitt/growth-media-tech-project/content/growth-media-technology-project/task2/solution.md

 ***

-What was done to address everything in Task 2:
+Here's what was done to address everything in Task 2:

 1. Corrected the data cells referenced in each formula in the n **Executive Overview** sheet so that they point to the relevant column in the **Weekly Overview** sheet.